 Network Intelligence is the next big step for operators in their quest to enable a more personal and quality customer experience.
-Operators need to understand how their customers are experiencing their network in real-time and this is where Network Intelligence plays a key role as it refers to the essential business insights gained through end-to-end network visibility across hybrid and virtual networks.
+Operators need to understand how their customers are experiencing their network in real-time, and this is where Network Intelligence plays a key role.
+It refers to the essential business insights gained through end-to-end network visibility across hybrid and virtual networks.

-Having a comprehensive and smart view of the network enables operators to assure their services simultaneously, proactively locating and resolving performance issues before the customer is even aware of them.
-When actionable and intelligent insights are integrated into business decisions and processes, operators can act faster and in a more focused and eventually automated way, taking proactive steps to improve customer loyalty and drive growth.
+A comprehensive and smart network view enables operators to assure their services simultaneously, proactively locating and resolving performance issues before the customer is even aware of them.
+When actionable and intelligent insights are integrated into business decisions and processes, operators can act faster, more focused, and eventually automated, taking proactive steps to improve customer loyalty and drive growth.

 Maintaining and assuring the network is also an essential part of the customer experience for roamers, both in and out.
 Roaming can be a significant revenue stream for an operator, and therefore it is critical that operators provide a quality service.
 Equally important is monitoring customers who are roaming out of the network and picking up when they have landed in a foreign country and crucially when they fail to connect to a network elsewhere.
 Intelligently analyzing the issues and taking action at these points, when a customer would otherwise be struggling to connect, will help them to feel valued and improve their overall experience.